 The procedure allows for maturation of immature oocytes, improves chances of fertilization, generates additional embryos, improves blastocyst production rate, and thus, increases your chances of conceiving—all before your doctor decides to cancel the cycle.

-With delayed IVF there is no delay in transferring the embryo—you can opt for fresh or frozen embryo transfer.
+There need not be any delay in transferring the embryo—you can opt for fresh or frozen embryo transfer.

 Can eggs fertilize after 24 hours of OPU?

-In some cases, it may be possible for eggs to fertilize after 24 hours of the ovum pick-up (OPU).
+Yes, it may be possible for eggs to fertilize after 24 hours of the ovum pick-up (OPU).
 As the immature eggs are kept in the laboratory and left to mature in incubators under optimal conditions for about 24 hours, if any of them mature adequately, the sperm can be introduced into the egg, preferably through ICSI.

 The fertilized egg is then cultured for 5 days to obtain a blastocyst (in some cases it may be considered to grow the blastocyst up to day 7).
 Once they are ready, the most viable embryos are implanted in the uterus.